Traveling Gavel of St. Alban's Lodge

 Updated History

 This gavel was called back to labor by Wor.
 Jason M. Nystrom during his term of office (2017- 2018).
 During his term, Wor.
-Nystrom presented this gavel to the presiding officers of all 25 lodges to wield during their meeting.
+Nystrom presented this gavel to the presiding officers of all 25 lodges to wield during their meetings.
 It was hoped that this singular object would help unify the craft and encourage travel throughout this Grand Jurisdiction.

-The brethren who beheld this Gavel were awed by its beauty & craftsmanship as it’s story was told to the brethren of every lodge to hear.
+The brethren who beheld this Gavel were awed by its beauty & craftsmanship as its story was told to the brethren of every lodge to hear.